lezer-parser/website/site/docs/guide/index.md

 creating a table for each state mapping terminal symbols (tokens) to the action that should be taken when the parser sees that token in this state.
-If there's more than one action to take for a given token in a given state, the grammar can not be parsed with this algorithm.
+If there's more than one action to take for a given token in a given state, the grammar cannot be parsed with this algorithm.
 Such problems are usually called “shift-reduce” or “reduce-reduce” conflicts.
 More about that in a moment.